R. Budd Dwyer: Aftermath

-At a panel discussion for the documentary Honest Man: The Life of R. Budd Dwyer, Dwyer's sister Mary Kun stated that Dwyer had made the decision to kill himself prior to knowing he would lose his pension and thus his motivation for his suicide was not to provide financial assurance for his family but rather to "sacrifice himself to help the system."

-Aftermath of the case
+Posthumous appeals

-On January 27, 1987, Dwyer's lawyers filed an appeal in the U.S. District Court for the Middle District of Pennsylvania seeking the dismissal of all post-trial motions that were then pending against Dwyer, abatement of Dwyer's conviction and the dismissal of his May 13, 1986, indictment.
+On January 27, 1987, Dwyer's lawyers filed an appeal in the U.S. District Court for the Middle District of Pennsylvania seeking the dismissal of all post-trial motions that were then pending against Dwyer, abatement of Dwyer's conviction and the dismissal of his May 13, 1986 indictment.
 On March 5, 1987, the district court denied all motions, stating that "there were no grounds whatsoever upon which Mr. Dwyer could hope to succeed upon appeal" and ordered to "close this file as to R. Budd Dwyer".
-Dwyer's lawyers appealed this decision, and The US Court of Appeals for the Third Circuit subsequently vacated the judgment.
+Dwyer's lawyers appealed this decision, and the U.S. Court of Appeals for the Third Circuit subsequently vacated the judgment.
 On remand, the district court was instructed to dismiss Dwyer's motions (since the Court lacked subject matter jurisdiction), and Dwyer's convictions for mail fraud and conspiracy were sustained.
 Six years after Dwyer's death, efforts were made to exonerate Dwyer when a retrial request was filed in U.S. District Court in July 1993.
 This request was denied in October of the same year.

-People involved

-In the years following the case, William Trickett Smith Sr., the main witness against Dwyer, would be convicted in multiple other criminal cases.
-He was convicted of theft by unlawful taking and deception in 2010, of arson and insurance fraud in 2012, and in 2014 was convicted for a plot to have his son, William Trickett Smith II, extradited from Peru to the United States so he could break him out of prison.
-Smith II had been convicted of murdering his Peruvian wife.

-Dwyer's co-defendant, Robert B. Asher, would later serve as a member of the Republican National Committee from Pennsylvania, serving from 1998 to 2020.
-Asher was slated to be a signatory in President Donald Trump's attempt to overturn the 2020 presidential election by submitting fake electors but was replaced before he did.